 Use environment variables

-When consuming a web tool from ArcGIS Pro, you can use the tool's Environments tab to set environment settings for the tool's execution.
+When consuming a geoprocessing service from ArcGIS Pro, you can use the tool's Environments tab to set environment settings for the tool's execution.
 Some environments, such as Output Coordinate System and Mask, accept a typed in feature service or map service URL in addition to choosing from the drop-down list.
 Some environments, such as Snap Raster and Cell Size, accept a typed in image service URL in addition to choosing from the drop-down list.
-Environment settings specified in the Analysis tab, which are used in local geoprocessing in ArcGIS Pro, are not processed when the web tool is consumed.
+Environment settings specified in the Analysis tab, which are used in local geoprocessing in ArcGIS Pro, are not processed when the geoprocessing service is consumed.
 Below is the list of supported environments.

 - Output Coordinates—Output Coordinate System, Geographic Transformations

 - Parallel Processing—Parallel Processing Factor

 - Raster Analysis—Cell Size, Cell Size Projection Method, Mask, Snap Raster

 - Z Values—Default Output Z Value, Output has Z Values

 - Processor Type—Processor Type, GPU ID